Aladdin (1992 Disney film): Plot

-At the suggestion of his parrot sidekick, Iago, Jafar plans to marry Jasmine and then kill both her and her father, the Sultan.
+Jafar plans to marry Jasmine and then kill both her and her father, the Sultan.
 Meanwhile, Aladdin arrives in Agrabah as Prince Ali, but Jasmine is uninterested in his advances.
 That night, Aladdin takes Jasmine on a romantic ride on the carpet.
 After she deduces that Aladdin is the boy she had met earlier, he lies that he sometimes dresses as a commoner to escape palace life.
 Aladdin brings Jasmine home, but Jafar's guards ambush him and throw him into the sea, where the Genie uses Aladdin's second wish to rescue him.
 Returning to the palace, Aladdin reveals Jafar's plot to Jasmine and the Sultan, but Jafar realizes Aladdin's identity and escapes from the guards.

 With everything seemingly resolved, the Genie requests his freedom; Aladdin declines, worried that he needs the Genie's facade to stay with Jasmine.
-The heart-broken Genie retreats into his lamp, which is later stolen by Iago and brought to Jafar.
+The heart-broken Genie retreats into his lamp, which is later stolen and brought to Jafar by his parrot sidekick, Iago.
 Now the Genie's master, Jafar uses his first two wishes to become sultan, then a powerful sorcerer, and sends Aladdin to a frozen wasteland.
 Using the magic carpet, Aladdin escapes and returns to Agrabah, where he fights Jafar for the lamp.
 Aladdin taunts Jafar for being less powerful than the Genie, tricking him into using his last wish to become a genie himself.
 This causes Jafar to become trapped in his new lamp, taking Iago with him.
 The Genie throws Jafar's lamp into the Cave of Wonders.

 The Genie encourages Aladdin to use his third wish to regain his royal title and legally marry Jasmine.
-Aladdin instead decides to keep his promise, wishing the Genie free.
+Aladdin instead decides to keep his promise, wishing the Genie free, and they both reconcile afterwards.
 The Sultan allows Jasmine to marry whomever she chooses, and she gladly chooses Aladdin.
 The Genie bids the group a fond farewell and leaves to explore the world, while Aladdin and Jasmine start their new life together.